 But, if you shower them with whatever they want and whenever they want, you aren’t giving them the chance to appreciate the toys or video games they already own.

 When you say ‘yes’ to their every whim, they start to take it for granted instead of learning the value of their possessions.
-Rather let them relish the new toy for a little while before getting them the next one they asked for.
+So rather let them relish the new toy for a little while before getting them the next one they asked for.

 Ask them to start a gratitude journal.
 You can offer them incentives for filling up the pages with things they feel grateful for and let them earn their next toy by being more appreciative of the existing ones.

-Also, give them chores to do so that they can appreciate it when others do something for them.
+Also, give them chores to do to appreciate it when others do something for them.

 Encourage Selfless Act of Kindness